eisbear2020/rule_switching/README.md

 * ManifoldTransition: evaluates the manifold change e.g during rule switch
 * ManifoldCompare:  compares results of two different conditions using dimensionality reduction and transforming each trial separately

+## quantification_methods.py
+contains different analysis approaches to quantify the results from the manifold analysis

+* BinDictionary: class for creation & modification of binned dictionaries.
+One dictionary contains one entry per bin.
+One bin contains all population vectors as column vectors of different trials

+* Analysis: class that analysis the data contained in binned dictionaries

 ## comp_functions.py
 contains functions that compute parts of a thorough analysis: